 I Don't Feel Your Pain: Overcoming Roadblocks to Empathy

-Why empathy is important at home and work, and how to be better at it
+Why empathy is important at home and at work, and how to be better at it.

 According to emotional intelligence author, Daniel Goleman, empathy is defined as (1) understanding the emotional makeup of people and (2) treating people according to their emotional reactions.
 Goleman and other emotional intelligence and workplace competency researchers have consistently identified empathy as a core component of emotional intelligence and a powerful predictor of success in many professions.
 Empathy helps us to develop deep levels of rapport and trust.